kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 An example check with working Dockerfile is available to use as an example [here](../cmd/test-external-check/main.go).

+### Using JavaScript

+If you would like to write a check in JavaScript, there is a client for external checks found [here](../clients/js/).

+There is also an [example check](../clients/js/example) in the under the same folder with a Dockerfile for reference.

+For more information on the external client for JavaScript go [here](../clients/js/README.md).

 ### Using Another Language

 Your check only needs to do a few things: